Top 10 Most Beautiful Arctic Animals: Stunning Pictures and Facts

 Arctic Hare

 The Arctic hare is a symbol of resilience, thriving in the extreme conditions of the Arctic tundra.
-With its large, powerful hind legs, this herbivore can outrun most predators.
-Its fur changes colour with the seasons, turning white in the winter to blend with the snow and brownish-grey in the summer.
+This herbivore can outrun most predators with its large, powerful hind legs.
+Its fur changes color with the seasons, turning white in the winter to blend with the snow and brownish-grey in the summer.
 Arctic hares are highly social creatures, often found in large groups for added protection against predators.
 They feed on woody plants, mosses, and lichens, which can be scarce during the long, harsh winters.

 • Best Places to See: Northern Canada, Greenland